And so I turned 40.

 And of course, I loved the character of Flo in the movie Cars.
 Yes, I’ve seen that movie gazillion times when my son was younger and I never get tired of it.
 It is still one of my favorite Disney movies of all time.
 Flo is sassy, has a lot of spunk and if I was a car I want to be her.
 And she has dimples too (guised as headlights) just like me.
 And hello, she’s in my favorite color too, Turquoise!

 Okay, let’s finally talk about the cake.
 I wanted Neopolitan as the flavor of the cake, so that actually means 3 flavors – vanilla, chocolate and strawberry.
 To make this cake I made 2 recipes of a the yellow cake baked in a 9 x 13 cake pan.
-I also baked one recipe of this chocolate butter cake in a 9 x 13 pan as well.
+I also baked one recipe of chocolate cake in a 9 x 13 pan as well.
 Then I also made half a recipe of the chocolate cake and baked it in an 8" square pan.
 I flavored the buttercream with some pureed strawberries.

 Here are some of the progress pictures.